ihsanberahim/CursorDocs/nuxtjs/docs.md

 ```

 ::note
 `mockNuxtImport` can only be used once per mocked import per test file.
-It is actually a macro that gets transformed to `vi.mock` and `vi.mock` is hoisted, as described [here](https://vitest.dev/api/vi.html#vi-mock).
+It is actually a macro that gets transformed to `vi.mock` and `vi.mock` is hoisted, as described [in the Vitest docs](https://vitest.dev/api/vi.html#vi-mock).
 ::

 If you need to mock a Nuxt import and provide different implementations between tests, you can do it by creating and exposing your mocks using [`vi.hoisted`](https://vitest.dev/api/vi.html#vi-hoisted), and then use those mocks in `mockNuxtImport`.
 You then have access to the mocked imports, and can change the implementation between tests.
 Be careful to [restore mocks](https://vitest.dev/api/mock.html#mockrestore) before or after each test to undo mock state changes between runs.